ocaml/omd/ABOUT.md

 - We wanted an OCaml implementation of Markdown; some OCaml parsers of Markdown existed before but they were incomplete.
-It's easier for an OCaml project to depend on an OCaml implementation of Markdown than to depend some interface to a library implemented using another language, and this is ever more important since [Opam](https://opam.ocaml.org) exists.
+It's easier for an OCaml project to depend on an pure-OCaml implementation of Markdown than to depend some interface to a library implemented using another language, and this is ever more important since [Opam](https://opam.ocaml.org) exists.

 - We wanted to provide a way to make the contents of the [OCaml.org](http://ocaml.org/) website be essentially in Markdown instead of HTML.
 And we wanted to this website to be implemented in OCaml.